wavefrontHQ/docs/pages/doc/wavefront_limits.md

 <!---From Data Format topic, remove there if we want to keep this here--->
-## Wavefront Data Format Best Practices
+## Data Format Best Practices

 Follow best practices to avoid hitting query limits and for improved query execution speed and meaningful results.

 * Make the metrics the most stable part of your data:
   - Do not include source names in the metric name.
-Wavefront captures sources separately.
+Our service captures sources separately.
   - Do not include data or timestamps in the metric name.
 Each point has an associated timestamp.
 * Aim for a metric hierarchy:
   - Partition the top level of the metric hierarchy by including at least one dot.